Pool Plaster Discs for Rough Pool Plaster Repair and Surface Smoothing

 When a Pool Surface Doesn’t Feel Right

 Rough pool plaster can make swimming uncomfortable and cause ongoing surface damage.
 Over time, exposed aggregate and plaster finishes become sharp, uneven, and unpleasant to walk on.
 In many cases, this roughness is caused by aggressive acid washing or over-etching that exposes texture meant to stay smooth.
+Most homeowners and pool service pros can correct this with a standard variable-speed polisher and the right grit progression.

 Rather than replacing the plaster surface, Pool Plaster Discs are designed to correct and refine it — smoothing problem areas while restoring a uniform finish across the pool.
 This controlled surface correction is made possible by our engineered Matrix Abrasive system, which polishes plaster safely without gouging or rusting.

-How Pool Surface problems are Corrected
+How Pool Surface Problems Are Corrected

 Understanding the difference between surface damage and surface failure